Can We Really Learn One Representation to Optimize All Rewards?: Introduction

-Building upon our new insights for FB, we propose a simpler pre-training method for RL called \textbf{one-step forward-backward representation learning (one-step FB)}.
+Building upon our new insights for FB, we propose a simpler alternative to it called \textbf{one-step FB}.
 Our algorithm breaks the circular dependency (Fig.~\ref{fig:demystify-fb}) by learning representations for a \emph{fixed} behavioral policy.
-Instead of recovering the full optimal controls, one-step FB performs adaptation via one step of policy improvement.
-Through didactic experiments, we demonstrate the failure mode of FB, while confirming the convergence of one-step FB ($10^5$ smaller errors).
-Experiments on $8$ state-based benchmark domains and $2$ image-based benchmark domains show that one-step FB is a competitive method for unsupervised pre-training, achieving $+24\%$ improved zero-shot performance.
-In addition, our method serves as an efficient initialization for fine-tuning with off-the-shelf RL algorithms.
+In doing so, we can pre-train one step of policy improvement over all the behavioral value functions.
+Through didactic experiments, we demonstrate that FB can struggle to converge, while our proposed variant converges to $10^5$ smaller errors.
+Experiments on $8$ state-based benchmark domains and $2$ image-based benchmark domains show that one-step FB is a competitive method for unsupervised pre-training, achieving $+24\%$ improved zero-shot performance on average.
+In addition, our method provides an efficient initialization for fine-tuning with off-the-shelf RL algorithms.
+Overall, our method serves as a simpler and more stable plug-and-play alternative to FB, which may appeal to RL practitioners.